Frankincense oil

 frankincense oil

-I usually buy frankincense all my other essential oils from Ola Prima on Amazon.com.
-Oils by Ola Prima are extremely cost-effective and high in quality.
-I also buy their Peppermint Oil (for our teeth and gums), Rosemary Oil (for my teen’s acne), Clove Oil (also for oral health), and Tea Tree Oil (a household staple with countless uses!).
+Some of the Ola Prima oils we buy are their Peppermint Oil (for teeth and gums), Rosemary Oil (for my teen’s acne), Clove Oil (also for oral health), and Tea Tree Oil (which we use for lots of stuff, including pimples and bug spray).

-As for coconut oil, I usually purchase the 16 oz jar of Organic Virgin Coconut Oil from Trader Joe’s for $4.99, which goes a long way for both cooking and skincare needs, and is far less costly than the aforementioned $8.99 moisturizer.
-If you don’t live near a Trader Joe’s, you can probably find coconut oil at a decent price on Amazon, like this 54 oz jar by Viva Naturals for between $20 and $25.
+As for coconut oil, I usually purchase the 16 oz jar of Organic Virgin Coconut Oil from Trader Joe’s, which goes a long way for both cooking and skincare needs.
+It’s also far less costly than the aforementioned $8.99 moisturizer.
+If you don’t live near a Trader Joe’s, you can probably find coconut oil at a decent price on Amazon, like this 54 oz jar by Viva Naturals for between $15 and $20.

 Which essential oils and natural remedies do you use for your skin?
 Do you ever use frankincense?
 If so, what do you think?